The House that Deltek Built: Your Forever ERP Home

 Everyone is interested in the bottom line, and the bottom line with Costpoint is that it’s cost effective and has capabilities, unlike any other accounting software for small and medium government contractors.
 When a firm moves to Costpoint, they will know they have found their forever ERP home.

 More to Come

-In upcoming posts, I’ll get down to brass tacks about capabilities that only Costpoint can give small to medium businesses, and you’ll hear from customers of all sizes exactly why Costpoint is the last ERP they will ever need.
-In the meantime, here’s a preview of the topics I will cover: tracking and winning new contracts, IQ solutions, project structure, subcontractor management, human capital management, data security, time capture and iRAPT, and fixed asset management.
+In upcoming posts, we’ll get down to brass tacks about capabilities that only Costpoint can give small to medium businesses, and you’ll hear from customers of all sizes exactly why Costpoint is the last ERP they will ever need.
+In the meantime, here’s a preview of the topics we will cover: tracking and winning new contracts, IQ solutions, project structure, subcontractor management, human capital management, data security, time capture and iRAPT, and fixed asset management.

 - Business Development